 Take into consideration that it will be quite warm and humid (80˚–90˚F or 26˚–32˚C) when you first arrive in the fall.
 However, packing some warmer clothing, including a winter jacket, is essential as winter temperatures and snow can arrive before Thanksgiving.
 Winters are moderately cold with occasional sub-zero temperatures, ice, and snow.
 Normal daytime temperatures during the winter are around 40˚F (4˚C), occasionally dipping to 10˚F (-12˚C).
 Spring is beautiful with temperatures ranging from 60˚F (15˚C) to 95˚F (33˚C).

-The Office of Student Life (OSL) strives to collaborate with all academic departments and the athletic programs to ensure the quality of each student's experience.
-Campus social activities, international student support, residential living, student government, maintenance of community standards and issues relevant to student life are some of the specific activities for which OSL is responsible.
+Student Life strives to collaborate with all academic departments and the athletic programs to ensure the quality of each student's experience.
+Campus social activities, international student support, residential living, student government, maintenance of community standards and issues relevant to student life are some of the specific activities for which Student Life is responsible.

 Dean of Students